kzfabi/GABMontevideo2017RaffleApp/README.md

 Here's the code for you to check, have fun!

 Oh, and by the way, you can deploy it directly to your Azure cloud subscription by clicking the button below.
+See how easy it is? :)

 <a href="https://azuredeploy.net/" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>